alexanderneville/docs/ai/unsupervised.md

 1. Select $K$ observations as centroids.
 2. Repeat:
    1. Assign each observation to the cluster of the nearest centroid.
-   2. Calculte the new centroid position for each cluster.
+   2. Calculate the new centroid position for each cluster.

 ```python
 def nearest_centroid(c_k, x):